Q: “Why Are There So Many Different ADHD Medications?”

 How Many Different ADHD Medications Exist?

 ADHD medications come in two major forms: stimulants and non-stimulants.
 Stimulants are the most effective treatments for attention deficit hyperactivity disorder.
-Of the 46 medications currently approved by the U.S. Food and Drug Administration (FDA) to treat ADHD, 36 are stimulants.
+Of the many medications currently approved by the U.S. Food and Drug Administration (FDA) to treat ADHD, the vast preponderance are stimulants.

 All these medication choices exist, in part, to allow patients and clinicians to develop a tailored treatment plan — one that reduces the symptoms of ADHD and increases functioning with minimal side effects and hassle for that individual patient.
 Variety is essential because no two patients with ADHD respond the same way to a given medication.

 Without any modifications, the two stimulant medications for ADHD — methylphenidates and amphetamines — are short-acting in nature.
 They begin to take effect after 30 minutes, usually peak after about two hours, and often wear off about four hours after being taken.